pAplakidis/cryptography_tool/README.md

 # Python Cryptography Tool

-This is an application/library that uses various encryption and decryption algorithmsto either encrypt a plaintext or bits/bytes message or decrypt a cipher message.
+This is an application/library that uses various encryption and decryption algorithms to either encrypt a plaintext or bits/bytes message or decrypt a cipher message.
 It also includes benchmarks for all the algorithms used in the application.

 # Usage
 Just run app.py